 You will need a clean glass or ceramic jar to ferment the kanji in.

 Add the chopped vegetables along with the mustard powder, chilli powder and both the salts in the glass or ceramic jar.

 You will find that the vegetable pieces float on top.

 Cover it well and keep it out in the sun for a few hours.

 In 2 – 3 days, your kanji will have fermented enough and will be ready for consumption.
 Enjoy it plain or have your vadas dipped in it.

 The best thing about this recipe is that it is extremely versatile.
-If you can get black carrots, make it with black and red carrots.
-Or use beetroots like I've mentioned.
+If you can get black carrots, make it with black carrots.
+Or use beetroots like I’ve mentioned.
 You could also use radish or turnips too if you wish.

 If you feel that the salt is less after fermentation, just add more.